 - The PC you want to connect to must have ultra VNC server installed.
 In addition, have a password setup on it and you must know the VNC password.

-- Know the IP address of the VNC server and the port number that the VNC server listens on.
+- Know the IP address or the hostname of the VNC server and the port number that the VNC server listens on.

 - An SSH server on the local network to which you want to connect.

-- Know the IP address of the device that has the SSH server and the port number that the SSH server listens on.
+- Know the IP address or the hostname of the device that has the SSH server and the port number that the SSH server listens on.

 - Have plink or putty installed on the computer you will be using the VNC client.